 The commission shall consist of four resident members of each state as follows: the governor or the governor's designee who shall serve during the tenure of office of the governor, or until a successor is named; one member of the private sector who shall be appointed by the governor and shall serve during the tenure of office of the governor, or until a successor is named; and two legislators, one from each legislative chamber, who shall serve two-year terms, or until successors are appointed, and who shall be appointed by the appropriate appointing authority in each legislative chamber.
 All vacancies shall be filled in accordance with the laws of the appointing states.
 Any commissioner appointed to fill a vacancy shall serve until the end of the incomplete term.
 Each member state shall have equal voting privileges, as determined by the commission bylaws.

-ARTICLE IV POWERS AND DUTIES OF THE COMMISSION
+POWERS AND DUTIES OF THE COMMISSION

 The duties of the commission are to: